Shopify/ghostferry/docs/source/verifiers.rst

 2. For any rows changed during the initial verification process, add it into the reverify queue.

-3. (Optionally, not fully implemented) After the initial verification, verify the rows' hashes in the reverification queue again.
-[3]_
+3. After the initial verification, verify the rows' hashes in the reverification queue again.
+This is done to reduce the time needed to reverify during the cutover as we assume the reverification queue will become smaller during this process.

 4. During the cutover stage, verify all rows' hashes in the reverify queue.